alexjvr1/UKButterflies/rita/G.initial_checks.md

 ![G_museum1](./images/G.museum_nbSNPs_contigLength.png)

 **NOTE:** Both modern and museum G3 don't show any variants in contigs larger than ~ 12 kb.
-Dashed red line corresponds to the length of the largest contig.
+Red dashed line corresponds to the length of the largest contig.